Linearizability of Saturated Polynomials: Saturated Polynomials

 Let $Z=(z_1, \ldots, z_q)$ be an irrationally indifferent cycle of $P$.
 We may assume that $z_1 \in B_1$, and $z_2, \ldots, z_q \in B_2$.
 It is immediate from the definition of $P_a$ that it is a quadratic perturbation at $z_1$ and a sub-quadratic perturbation at $z_2, \ldots, z_q$.
 This also implies that $Z$ is again an irrationally indifferent cycle for $P_a$ with the same multiplier as for $P$.

-In order to show $J$-stability we have to show that every indifferent periodic point for $(P_a, U_a, V)$ is persistent.
+In order to show $J$-stability it is enough to show that for every sufficiently small $|a|$ every indifferent periodic point for $(P_a, U_a, V)$ is persistent, since the set $S$ of $J$-stable parameters is the interior of the set parameters for which all indifferent periodic points are persistent.
 As the previous paragraphs show, all indifferent periodic points for $P=P_0$ persist for all $a$.
 Now assume that there exists $a \ne 0$ with a non-persistent indifferent periodic point in $U_a$.
-Then the polynomial-like map $(P_a, U_a, V)$ has $n_\infty(P_a,U_a,V) \le n_\infty(P)$ infinite critical orbits in $U_a$, and since it has at least one additional indifferent cycle, we know that $\gamma(P_a,U_a,V) > \gamma(P)$.
+Then the polynomial-like map $(P_a, U_a, V)$ has $n_\infty(P_a,U_a,V) \le n_\infty(P)$ infinite critical orbit tails in $U_a$, and since it has at least one additional indifferent cycle, we know that $\gamma(P_a,U_a,V) > \gamma(P)$.
 By assumption $P$ is saturated, so $\gamma(P) = n_\infty(P)$, implying that $\gamma(P_a,U_a,V) > n_\infty(P_a,U_a,V)$.
 However, this inequality contradicts our version of the Fatou-Shishikura inequality for polynomial-like maps, \autoref{cor:FatouShishikuraPolynomialLike}. \end{proof}

 Now we are finally in a position to prove the central result of this paper. \begin{theorem} Saturated polynomials do not have exotic Siegel disks. \end{theorem} \begin{proof} Let $P$ be a saturated polynomial and $Z=(z_1, \ldots, z_q)$ be a Siegel cycle of $P$ with multiplier $(P^q)'(z_1) = \lambda = e^{2\pi i \alpha}$.
 Let $(P_a, U_a, V)$ for $|a| < \rho$ be the $J$-stable analytic family given by \autoref{prop:perturb}.
 Since $P_a$ is a quadratic perturbation at $z_1$ and a sub-quadratic perturbation at $z_2, \ldots, z_q$, the $q$-th iterate $P_a^q$ is an essentially quadratic perturbation of $P^q$ at $z_1$ by \autoref{prop:composition}.
 Then \autoref{cor:JStableUniformlyLin} establishes the existence of $r \in (0,\rho)$ such that $g_a(z) = P_a^q(z+z_1) - z_1$ is uniformly linearizable for $|a| \le r$.
 Since $g_a$ is conjugate to $P_a^q$ by a simple translation, independent of $a$, it is still uniformly linearizable and an essentially quadratic perturbation of $g_0$ at $0$, with $g_a'(0)= (P_a^q)'(z_1) = e^{2\pi i \alpha}$.
 By \autoref{cor:EssentialQuadraticLinearizableFamily} this implies $\alpha \in \cB$. \end{proof}